1300 748 137

 Compressor Dehumidifier Con's

-- They do not like cold temperatures below 15 Degrees Celsius, so they need to be in a heated room in winter
+- They do not like cold temperatures.
+They become less efficient in temperatures below 20 Degrees Celsius, so they need to be in a heated room in winter

 - Compressor dehumidifiers can be slightly louder than a desiccant machine